AtentumZero/PassCheck/README.md

 ![Alt text](/screenshots/logo-wide.png)

-A lightweight Javascript web application that features two password tools.
+A lightweight Javascript web application that allows users to test the strength of a password as well as check to see if it's been featured in a known data breach.

 # Strength Check
 Tests the strength of a password and estimates how long it may take to brute-force it.
 Tips on improving the password's strength are also provided.

 ![Alt text](/screenshots/screenshot3.png)

-# Breach Check Checks a password against Have I Been Pwned's breach database.
+# Breach Check
+Checks a password against Have I Been Pwned's breach database.

 ![Alt text](/screenshots/screenshot2.png)